ov-i/wp-eloquent-models/README.md

 ```
 *Note:* In this example the WordPress database and Laravel database can be accessed on the same server by the same MySQL user.
 The laravel `.env` of your project may need to be adjusted to match this example.

-Then in your `AppServiceProvider` add the following line:
+Then in your `bootstrap/providers.php/AppServiceProvider` add the following line:
 ```php
 BaseModel::setDefaultConnection('wordpress');
 ```